 Can I leave Thailand early?

 Yes, you can leave earlier if you wish but you must leave the country.
-You will not be permitted to visit other destinations in Thailand without completing the mandatory two weeks in the islands.
+You will not be permitted to visit other destinations in Thailand without completing the mandatory 5 days in the islands.

 Will everything be open in Koh Samui?